 Info before you start

 Pin your pattern pieces onto your interfacing and cut out, and then iron your interfacing onto your fabric and cut the fabric out.
 The interfacing will stop your fabric stretching when you stuff your elephant.
+It will also give a good professional finish to your completed elephant.

-Or, if you intend to make this pattern more than once it will save you time in the long run to glue your pattern pieces on to thin cardboard to create templates.
+If you intend to make this pattern more than once it will save you time in the long run to glue your pattern pieces on to thin cardboard to create templates.
 Then use your templates to draw round onto your interfacing.
 Then iron your interfacing onto your fabric – as in the photo below – and cut the 2 layers out together.

 Fabric: 1/2 m will make the whole elephant.